VR-EEG/GTI-EEG/README.md

 ## Third-party asset credits

 #### 3D models
 Some of the used 3D models were obtained from online ressources.
-They are all licenced under a [creative commons attribution 4.0](https://creativecommons.org/licenses/by/4.0/).
+The following are licenced under a [creative commons attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

 - [Adjustable Spannerwrench](https://sketchfab.com/3d-models/adjustable-spannerwrench-e13f98a9d7364510a65042d4c42e7a9c) by [CGWorker](https://sketchfab.com/CGWorker)
 - [Emergency Stop Button](https://sketchfab.com/3d-models/emergency-stop-button-012e4809a41445ca9de17286f677fabb) by [Miljan Bojovic](https://sketchfab.com/phoenix-storms)